dissanayakeG/PHP_AND_JS/Docs/NodeJs.md

 - You can provide multiple callback functions that behave like middleware to handle a request.
 - Route handlers can be in the form of a function, an array of functions, or combinations of both
+- If the next() method is not called within a particular middleware function in Express.js, the subsequent middleware and route handlers will not be executed.

 ```javascript
 const cb0 = function (req, res, next) {